Mike Jeffries (businessman): Abercrombie & Fitch Co.

-In 2004, he made approximately $25 million USD with a "stay bonus" of US$6 million, which dropped from $12 million after a controversy involving his "excessive compensation".
+In 2004, Jeffries earned approximately US$25 million with a "stay bonus" of $6 million, which dropped from $12 million after a controversy involving his "excessive compensation".
 After surveying 2,000 US corporations, the Corporate Library named Jeffries as the "Highest Paid Worst Performer" of 2008, after he received a compensation package valued at $71.8 million.
-Jeffries refused to lower prices or offer discounts at Abercrombie & Fitch stores during the retail recession until September 2009, after the company posted same store sales losses for 17 consecutive months.
-Jeffries' employment agreement was set to expire December 31, 2008.
-On December 22, 2008, A&F corporate announced that it had been renewed.
-It expired on February 22, 2014.
+Jeffries refused to lower prices or offer discounts at Abercrombie & Fitch stores during the retail recession of the 2008 financial crisis, until September 2009, after the company posted same store sales losses for 17 consecutive months.
+Sales recovered in 2011.
+As of 2012, Jeffries owned about 2.9% of the company's shares, making him difficult to remove without his consent.
+At that time, his contract entitled him to over $100 million should he lose his job due to an ownership change.
+Jeffries was once one of the best-paid CEOs in retail but his compensation shrank 72 percent in 2013.
+His total pay was $2.24 million in the fiscal year of 2013, which ended February 1.
+That was down from $8.16 million in the previous year and $48.1 million before that.